Step into Istanbul’s rich past with a Turkish bath experience

 Things to know before booking Turkish bath experiences

-• Stay near Sultanahmet, a historic neighborhood with iconic hammams like Cemberlitas, Hurrem Sultan, and Cagaloglu, offering a mix of ‘classic’ rituals and luxurious spa treatments, just minutes away from Hagia Sophia andthe Blue Mosque.
+• Stay near Sultanahmet, a historic neighborhood with iconic hammams like Cemberlitas, Hurrem Sultan, and Cagaloglu, offering a mix of ‘classic’ rituals and luxurious spa treatments, just minutes away from Hagia Sophia and the Blue Mosque.

 • Pick modern options like Taksim Hammam and Spa and Sisli Hammam for a spa-like ambiance, complete with personal treatments and sauna facilities, or go for historic hammams like Cemberlitas and Cagloglu for an authentic Ottoman experience or opt for